eferreccio/eferreccio/README.md

 Hi!
 I'm Esteban Ferreccio 👋

 I´m doing my first steps on programming 💻.
-I've have decided to change my life🌈 and rebuild my self.
+I've have decided to change my way🌈 and reinvent my self.
 I'm electromechanical engeneer, and i´ve been working on Supply Chain as a manager 👨‍💼, but i had a big curiosity on software industry.
 Working at home because of covid-19 pandemic, i started to think:

 Why not??!!!🏄‍♂️
 I want to be part of this world!!

 So, here i am.
-Looking for an oportunity!!!!
+Looking for an oportunity!

 <!--
 **eferreccio/eferreccio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.